-Smallmouth Bass were the most abundant top predator species captured within Noxon Reservoir, representing 8.6% of the total catch (n = 73; TABLE 1), which was the highest number since standardized netting began in 2000.
-Mean catches were 2.4 fish/net, which is also a historic high (2000-2021 mean catch 0.9 fish/net; Appendix B).
-It is unclear if this increase in Smallmouth Bass catch per unit effort is due to unseasonably warm weather during sampling that increased susceptibility to capture in gillnets or a dramatic increase in abundance.
+Smallmouth Bass were the most abundant top predator species captured within Noxon Reservoir, representing 6% of the total catch (n = 79; Table 1), which was the highest number since standardized netting began in 2000.
+Mean catch rate for Smallmouth Bass in 2023 was 2.6 fish/net (Table 1), which is substantially higher than the 2002-2022 mean catch rate (1 fish/net).
+This is the second consecutive year we have observed historic high catches of Smallmouth Bass.
+However, it is difficult to determine if the increase in catch per unit effort is due to unseasonably warm weather during both sampling events that increased susceptibility to capture in gillnets or a dramatic increase in abundance.
 Even with the notable difficulty catching the species in gillnets, future gill net surveys should shed light on the distinction.
-Condition of Smallmouth Bass captured within Noxon Reservoir was similar to historic mean values in 2022 (Wr= 95.8).
-Smallmouth Bass mean Wr has ranged from a low of 84.1 (n = 11) in 2008 to a high of 102.9 (n = 63) in 2013 (FIGURE 9).
-No decline has been detected over the sampled period (linear regression, p = 0.89).
+Condition of Smallmouth Bass captured within Noxon Reservoir was similar to historic mean values in 2023 (Wr= 96.8).
+Smallmouth Bass mean Wr has ranged from a low of 84.1 (n = 11) in 2008 to a high of 102.9 (n = 63) in 2013 (Figure 9).
+No decline has been detected over the sampled period (linear regression, p = 0.96).
 As stated earlier, the downward trends in Walleye and Northern Pike Wr may be indicative of increasing competition for prey resources and habitat among top predators in this complex ecosystem.
 It is much less clear if the Wr of Smallmouth Bass is representative of the actual population given the notable difficulty in catch the species in gillnets.
 Future efforts should be made to evaluate the potential for taking "snapshots" of the Noxon food web using stable isotopes and diet analysis which may provide a better understand of interactions among predators, prey, and environmental conditions in the reservoir.

-FIGURE 9.
+Figure 9.
 Mean relative weight of fall-captured Northern Pike, Smallmouth Bass and Walleye over time in Noxon Reservoir.

-FIGURE 10.
-Mean number of fish per net for Walleye, Smallmouth Bass, and Northern Pike 2000-2022 in Noxon Reservoir during annual fall gill netting.
+Figure 10.
+Mean number of fish per net for Walleye, Smallmouth Bass, and Northern Pike 2000-2023 in Noxon Reservoir during annual fall gill netting.

 Native non-gamefish species such as Northern Pikeminnow, Peamouth, and Largescale Suckers continue to be captured at low levels.
-In 2022, 42 Northern Pikeminnow were captured comprising 4.9% of the total fish community (TABLE 1).
-A significant decline in the species has been documented since 2000 (linear regression, $r^2 = 0.92$, p < 0.001), where 6.1 fish/net was documented in 2000 (n = 178) and 3.6 fish/net in 2011 (n =108), compared to 1.4 fish/net in 2022 (n = 42) (Appendix B; FIGURE 11).
+In 2023, 27 Northern Pikeminnow were captured comprising 2% of the sample (Table 1).
+A significant decline in the species has been documented since 2000 (linear regression, $r^2 = 0.93$, p < 0.001), where 6.1 fish/net was documented in 2000 (n = 178) and 3.6 fish/net in 2011 (n =108), compared to 0.9 fish/net in 2023 (n = 27) (Appendix B; Figure 11).

-FIGURE 11.
-Length Frequency distribution of fall caught Northern Pikeminnow during annual gillnet monitoring in Noxon Reservoir in 2000 (n = 178), 2011 (n = 108), and 2022 (n = 42).
+Figure 11.
+Length Frequency distribution of fall caught Northern Pikeminnow during annual gillnet monitoring in Noxon Reservoir in 2000 (n = 178), 2011 (n = 108), and 2023 (n = 27).

-Eighteen Largescale Suckers were captured in 2022 (0.6 fish/net), compared to 36 fish in 2010 (1.2 fish/net) and 56 fish in 2000 (1.9 fish/net) (TABLE 1; FIGURE 12).
-Largescale Suckers have also shown a significant decline since standardized gillnetting began (linear regression, $r^2 = 0.76$, p < 0.001; Appendix B).
+Sixteen Largescale Suckers were captured in 2023 (0.5 fish/net), compared to 36 fish in 2010 (1.2 fish/net), and 56 fish in 2000 (1.9 fish/net; Table 1; Figure 12).
+Largescale Suckers have also shown a significant decline since standardized gillnetting began (linear regression, $r^2 = 0.77$, p < 0.001; Appendix B).

-FIGURE 12.
-Length Frequency distributions of fall caught Largescale Suckers during annual gillnet monitoring in Noxon Reservoir in 2000 (n = 56), 2011 (n = 36), and 2022 (n = 18).
+Figure 12.
+Length Frequency distributions of fall caught Largescale Suckers during annual gillnet monitoring in Noxon Reservoir in 2000 (n = 56), 2011 (n = 36), and 2023 (n = 16).